 - To promote, organise and operate exhibition events in pursuance of its objects.

 - Meeting with other like minded individuals interested in railways in the furtherance of other such social or recreational purposes connected with railways or other forms of transport.

 WHEN DO WE MEET?

-We have recognised regular Club nights on Tuesdays and Fridays from about 19.00 until as late as we like.
-The premises are rented exclusively for use by the Club and the members have unrestricted access 24/7.
-This is something not available to many Clubs and is an excellent facility for those who enjoy making and running model railways with other like minded people.
+We have weekly Club nights on Tuesdays and Fridays from about 19.00 until as late as we like.
+Unlike many less fortunate clubs the premises we occupy are used exclusively by the Club.
+So our members enjoy unrestricted access, 24/7 and it is an excellent facility for those who enjoy making and running model railways with other like minded people.
 Its also a good place for making friends.
 Several members also meet up during the week and spend a half or full day working away on various layouts; full days often being two sessions split by lunch in the local pub.

 WHAT WE DO

 All members are encouraged to contribute their skills to the on-going tasks.
-This includes carpentry, low voltage electrical wiring, scenery and model building construction.
+This includes carpentry, low voltage electrical wiring, scenery, rolling stock construction and model building construction.
 Members are also encouraged to pass on their skills and knowledge to other club members both in connection with the club and members own layouts.
 We also arrange group visits to other exhibitions and any railway related events for members who are interested.

 WHAT FACILITIES DO WE HAVE?

 We have a large workshop and layout room in which Club layouts are built and run.
 The room also has a running-in track for OO, EM and N gauges, fully compatible for running both DC and DCC stock.
 There is also sufficient room to temporarily assemble and set up Member’s own layouts as and when required for testing and practice sessions before exhibiting.
 We have a well equipped tea room with both microwave and fridge together with comfortable ex Bure Valley Railway carriage seating.
 The usual toilet facilities complete the description of our welcoming clubroom.